ror-community/ror-records/README.md

 4. Click the Compare dropdown and choose the vX.X branch that you have been working with in the previous steps.
 5. Click Create pull request and enter ```Merge vX.X to staging``` in the Title field.
 Leave the Comments field blank.
 6. Double-check that the Base dropdown is set to Staging and that the list of updated files appears to be correct, then click Create pull request
 7. A Github action [Staging pull request](https://github.com/ror-community/ror-records/blob/staging/.github/workflows/staging_pull_request.yml) will be triggered which (1) verifies that the user is allowed to perform a release to staging and (2) runs the file validation script again.
-If sucessful, a green checkbox will be shown in the pull request details, and a success messages will be posted to the #ror-curation-releases Slack channel.
+Success/error status will be shown in Github actions and posted to the #ror-curation-releases Slack channel.
 8. Once the Staging pull request workflow has completed successfully, click Merge pull request
 9. A Github action [Deploy to staging v2 only](https://github.com/ror-community/ror-records/blob/staging/.github/workflows/merge.yml) will be triggered, which pushes the new and updated JSON files from the vX.X directory to AWS S3 and indexes the data into the v2 ROR Elasticsearch index.
-If sucessful, a green checkbox will be shown in the pull request details, and a success messages will be posted to the #ror-curation-releases Slack channel.
+Success/error status will be shown in Github actions and posted to the #ror-curation-releases Slack channel.
 The new data should now be available in https://staging.ror.org/search and https://api.staging.ror.org/v2

 ### Multiple staging releases
 If records needed to be added or changed after an initial Staging release, add the new/updated records to the existing release branch per [Push new/updated ROR JSON files to release branch](#push-newupdated-ror-json-files-to-release-branch) and repeat the steps to [Generate relationships](#generate-relationships), [Validate files](#validate-files) and [Deploy to v2 Staging](#deploy-to-v2-staging).
 A few points to note with multiple Staging releases: